delta-io/delta/protocol_rfcs/variant-type.md

 # Variant Data Type

-This feature introduces the Variant data type, for processing with semi-structured data.
+This feature enables support for the Variant data type, for storing semi-structured data.
 The schema serialization method is described in [Schema Serialization Format](#schema-serialization-format).

 To support this feature:
 - The table must be on Reader Version 3 and Writer Version 7
-- The feature `variantType` must exist in the table `protocol`'s `readerFeatures` and `writerFeatures`, either during its creation or at a later stage.
+- The feature `variantType` must exist in the table `protocol`'s `readerFeatures` and `writerFeatures`.

 ## Example JSON-Encoded Delta Table Schema with Variant types